John Neal: Scattered genius

-Neal's reputation as an intellectually dispersed and uncontrolled genius is exemplified by biographer Windsor Daggett, who claimed "he scattered his genius into many channels at a loss."
-Historian Edward H. Elwell opined that "he wrote for everything because he could not write long for anything."
+Neal's reputation as an intellectually dispersed and uncontrolled genius is supported by biographer Windsor Daggett, who said "he scattered his genius into many channels at a loss."
+Historian Edward H. Elwell said "he wrote for everything because he could not write long for anything."
 By Neal's own admission, a year-long stint as newspaper editor was "a long while, for any thing [sic] I had to do with."
 American literature scholar Fred Lewis Pattee saw Neal's as "genius of a type that must be especially defined" with words like "energy and persistence" but also "ignorance colossal".
 American literature scholar Theresa A. Goddu concluded that Neal had been canonized as "half wildman, half genius".
 Edgar Allan Poe was "inclined to rank John Neal first, or at all events second, among our men of indisputable genius", but in the same paragraph rated his work as "massive and undetailed", "hurried and indistinct", and "deficient in a sense of completeness".

 Contemporaries and scholars of Neal alike are disposed to lament his inability to achieve what others saw as the potential of his abilities.
 Biographer Donald A. Sears classified him as "a writer without a masterpiece" who "lived to be eclipsed by writers of lesser genius but greater control of their talents."
-Daggett claimed "he flashed youthful brilliance.
+Daggett said "he flashed youthful brilliance.
 He never quite caught up with it or conquered it, and so he sometimes wore the stamp of failure in the minds of his contemporaries."
 American literature scholar Alexander Cowie referred to Neal as "the victim of his own lust for words" with "no single work of fiction which deserves to be revived for its sheer merit" and no books "worth placing on the shelves of any library save as a 'believe it or not' specimen".
 In an 1848 poem, James Russell Lowell classified Neal as "a man who made less than he might have" who was good at "whisking out flocks of comets, but never a star" because he was "too hasty to wait till Art's ripe fruit should drop", and concluded that "could he only have waited he might have been great".